 A healthy, plant based diet should consist of good quality protein from an array of different sources, low GI carbohydrates, healthy fats, and a rainbow of fruits and vegetables.
 All of these will work together to keep you satiated and full and cravings at bay.

-In this post you will learn how to start eating a plant based diet today.
+In this article you will learn how to start eating a plant based diet today.
 We will show you how to combine your macronutrients to help you achieve a healthy well-rounded diet that will boost your health and vitality to the next level.

 The role of sugar and chronic inflammation